csharpd/The_builder_pattern/README.md

 In a nutshell,the two main things to remember about this pattern are:

-<h2>1.The builder happen helps when we need to configure complex objects.</h2>
+<h2>1.The builder pattern helps when we need to configure complex objects.</h2>

 One example of a complex object is a Computer.
 Suppose each computer is made up of a display, a motherboard, and some drives.